acbass49/wiki2ia/README.md

 # wiki2ia
-Capstone Project sponsored by Internet Archive of an Entity Resolution Algorithm Matching Wikipedia Book Citations to Internet Archive Book API

-Final write-up of decisions and modeling jupyter notebooks in the [modeling folder](./Modeling/).
+Capstone Project sponsored by Internet Archive of an Entity Resolution Algorithm Matching Wikipedia Book Citations to Internet Archive Book API.
+See final write-up of challenges, decisions, and analysis [found here](https://alexbass.me/projects/internet_archive/Final_Writeup.pdf).
+Modeling jupyter notebooks in the [modeling folder](./Modeling/).

 The purpose of this repo is to improve wikipedia book citation links - giving free access to books cited in Wikipedia with no current link and replacing links that do exist, but are broken.
 Our model is fully implemented in Python.